gooddata/gooddata-ui-sdk/tools/catalog-export/README.md

 > You can either put the password into .gdcatalogrc or enter it interactively.
 > **DO NOT save .gdcatalogrc into version control system**.

+> Note: by default, the tool will fail when connecting to non-production deployment of GoodData platform where
+> the X.509 certificates are not setup correctly (self-signed, internal authority): node.js will reject the
+> connection due to invalid certificates.
+You can use the `--accept-untrusted-ssl` option to disable this
+> check (under the covers this sets the node.js documented ENV var `NODE_TLS_REJECT_UNAUTHORIZED` to `0`)

 ## Recommendations

 Working with the catalog-export and its outputs on daily basis, we found a few good practices that we suggest for